surjit/jpauli.github.io/_carew/posts/2015-03-24-zoom-on-php-objects.md

 		return ((*ce)->type == ZEND_INTERNAL_CLASS) ?
 ZEND_HASH_APPLY_STOP : ZEND_HASH_APPLY_REMOVE;
 	}

-Note that even with an OPCode cache, like OPCache, class creation and destruction still happen at every request, about user declared classes.
+Note that even with an OPCode cache, like OPCache, class creation and destruction still happen at every request for user declared classes.
 OPCache only speeds up those two steps.

+> Internal class are more performant than user declared classes, just by the fact that they get allocated only once for all, whereas userland declared classes need to be destroyed and reloaded at every request.
+Internal classes also got many possibilities not available to user classes.

 So you have noted, if you activate many PHP extensions that each declare many classes, but you just use a small part of them : you are wasting memory as well.
 Remember that PHP extensions declare their classes at the time PHP starts, even if in later requests to come those classes will not be used.